-- Capital is calculated by proportional rate 9% (dividend and interest).
+- Tax on Capital is calculated by proportional rate:

 - Tax payers (old age and disability insurance, and health insurance) are: employees, persons who perform temporary and occasionally work, foreigners employed in Montenegro at foreign legal and natural persons, persons employed in international organizations and institutions, as well as foreigners employed at Montenegrin legal or natural persons.
 Tax base is calculated in accordance with the Law, i.e. collective agreement and employment contract.

 - As of 1st January 2022, progressive taxation of salary and income earned by entrepreneurs is introduced.
 Proportional 15% tax rate is introduced to other type of income.

 - Salary is taxed in the following manner:

 - Salaries up to EUR 700 (gross) are exempt from tax;

 - Salaries ranging from EUR 701 up to EUR 1,000 (gross) are subject to 9% tax;

 - Salaries from EUR 1001 (gross) are subject to 15% tax.

 - Income earned by entrepreneurs is taxed in the following manner:

 - From EUR 8,400.01 to EUR 12,000 is subject to 9% tax;

 - From EUR 12,000.01 is subject to 15% tax.